 - The social environment refers to the complex of human factors – for example, ethical, cultural, political, economic – that will influence the acceptability and viability of the outcome when placed in its destined location.

-Technologists must prioritise (assess in terms of relative importance) physical and social environmental impacts and influences, as well as other factors that come up in consultation with key stakeholders and the wider community.
+Technologists/students must prioritise (rank by importance) physical and social environmental impacts and influences, as well as other factors that come up in consultation with key stakeholders and the wider community.

 Stakeholder feedback is an integral part of brief development.
-When seeking feedback, technologists choose a medium to communicate the brief (for example, oral, written, or visual).
-The medium should be chosen to make the process is as straightforward as possible for stakeholders while eliciting the required feedback.
+When seeking feedback, technologists choose how they will communicate the brief (for example, oral, written, or visual).
+The medium should be chosen to make the process as straightforward as possible for stakeholders.

 Acknowledgment: This paper is derived from an earlier version by Dr Vicki Compton and Cliff Harwood.